Saikrishna96/Radius/README.md

   ------------------------------------------------------------------------------------------------------------------------------------

- Assumptions for BedRooms match calculation: (considering same for BedRooms as well)
+ Assumptions for BedRooms match calculation: (considering same for BathRooms as well)

   if both Min and Max BedRooms are provided then: